simonmichael/hledger_site/src/install.md

 - appropriate data from the journal after these query prefixes:
   `acct:`, `code:`, `cur:`, `desc:`, `note:`, `payee:`, `real:`, `status:`, `tag:`.

-When a completion includes special characters, backslashes will be inserted automatically; this does not work right in all cases.
+When a completion includes special characters, backslashes will be inserted automatically (this does not work right in all cases).

 ## Next steps